-- 2 tbsp olive oil
+- 2 tablespoon olive oil

-- 2 tbsp lime juice
+- 2 tablespoon lime juice

-- 1 tsp honey
+- 1 teaspoon honey (or maple syrup)

-- 1 tbsp pumpkin seeds
+- 1 tablespoon pumpkin seeds

-- 1 tbsp dried cranberries
+- 1 tablespoon dried cranberries

-Dice the squash into bite-size pieces, toss in a little olive oil and allspice and roast approx 40min at 375F/190C until starting to brown and tender to knifepoint.
+- Dice the squash into bite-size pieces, toss in a little olive oil and allspice and roast approx 40min at 375F/190C until starting to brown and tender to knifepoint.
 Leave to cool - this can be done ahead of time and the squash stored in the fridge for a day or two.

-If starting with uncooked quinoa, cook according to instructions, usually with around 1 cup of water for 1/2cup uncooked quinoa, bring to boil and simmer around 10min until water absorbed and grains 'bloom' little curls.
+- If starting with uncooked quinoa, cook according to instructions, usually with around 1 cup of water for ½cup uncooked quinoa, bring to boil and simmer around 10min until water absorbed and grains 'bloom' little curls.
 This, too, can be done ahead and the quinoa stored in the fridge a couple days.

-Top with the pumpkin seeds and dried cranberries and serve.
+- Top with the pumpkin seeds and dried cranberries and serve.